shiragg1/icr-cw-dnn/README.md

 ## Installation and Instructions
-Use:
+To clone the repository and access our code, run:

 ```bash
 git clone git@github.com:shiragg1/icr-cw-dnn.git
 ```
-To clone the repository and access our code.
 To download the data files, run:

 ```bash